molsonkiko/JsonToolsNppPlugin/docs/README.md

 *Added in version [5.5](/CHANGELOG.md#550---2023-08-13)*

-The `D&ump selected text as JSON string(s)` command opens a new document where each selection is converted to a JSON string (escaped) on a separate line. *If no text is selected, the new document will contain all the text in the current document converted to a JSON string.*
+The `Dump selected text as JSON string(s)` command opens a new document where each selection is converted to a JSON string (escaped) on a separate line. *If no text is selected, the new document will contain all the text in the current document converted to a JSON string.*

 Thus, if you had these three strings selected:
 ```